 The incubation period is 45–180 days with an average of 60–90 days.

 The blood of infected persons is infective many weeks before the onset of symptoms and remains infective through the acute clinical course of the disease and during the chronic carrier state, which may persist for life.
 The younger a person is when infected, the more likely it is he or she will become chronic disease carriers.
 Additionally, persons who are hepatitis B e antigen (HBeAg, also referred to as “little e antigen”) positive are highly infectious.

 Prevention and Vaccination

-Pregnant women are routinely screened during prenatal care and at birth to ensure that hepatitis B is not passed to their baby.
+Pregnant women are routinely screened during prenatal care and at birth to ensure that hepatitis B is not passed to their babies.
 If a woman has hepatitis B, her baby will receive preventive medication at birth to help prevent infection.
-Texas DSHS has a Perinatal Hepatitis B Program who work alongside public and private healthcare providers and coalitions to prevent perinatal hepatitis B transmission.
+Texas DSHS has a Perinatal Hepatitis B Program that works alongside public and private healthcare providers and coalitions to prevent perinatal hepatitis B transmission.

 School Exclusion Policy

 Children with acute or chronic hepatitis B do not need to be excluded from school or childcare.
 Rules for the exclusion of sick children from school and childcare are outlined in the Texas Administrative Code, specifically Rule 97.7 for schools.

 Recent Texas Trends

 Since 1991, Texas has experienced a steady decline in the incidence of acute hepatitis B. Currently, only acute hepatitis B is reportable in Texas.
 Over the past 10 years, the reported incidence of acute hepatitis B has continued to decline, from 394 cases in 2010 to 50 cases in 2020.
 Adults ages 18 and older have consistently made up the majority of acute hepatitis B cases in Texas.